-When he enrolled at the College of the Pacific in 1938, Brubeck had intended to major in veterinary medicine and return to ranching.
+When he enrolled at the College of the Pacific in 1938, Brubeck had intended to major in veterinary medicine and return to emergency vet seattle.
 But while working his way through college by playing piano in local nightclubs, he became smitten with jazz and changed his major to music.
 In 1942, he married Iola Whitlock, a fellow student who became his lifelong partner, librettist, and sometime manager.

 Brubeck joined the Army as an infantry man, but ended up leading the semi-official Wolf Pack band attached to Gen. George S. Patton’s army.
 They played popular standards as well as some of his first original jazz tunes, including “We Crossed the Rhine,” based on the rhythm of trucks hitting the metal pontoon bridges as the entered Germany.
 His band, which was one of the first integrated units in the then-segregated Army, reopened the Opera House in Nuremberg, the site of mass rallies organized by the Nazis, who had also banned jazz.

 After his discharge, he enrolled at Mills College in Oakland, Calif.
 That’s where he formed an octet, including Desmond on alto sax, Dave van Kreidt on tenor sax, Cal Tjader on drums and Bill Smith on clarinet.
 The group played Brubeck originals and standards by other composers.
 Their ground breaking album “Dave Brubeck Octet” was recorded in 1946.